DaraCarrigan/noname/README.md

-The telegraph, invented in the early 19th century, revolutionized communication by enabling rapid transmission of information over long distances, facilitating business transactions and market integration.
+The United Kingdom emerged as the world's leading economic power in the 19th century, fueled by industrialization, technological innovation, and global trade networks.